EcoTraining Trails Guide (FGASA)

 You will be based in camps in prime wildlife areas and partake in wilderness walks or game drives twice daily.
 You will be trained on two different game reserves, exposing you to a diversity of habitats and species.
 No other training provider can match the variety of training environments or frequency of practical activities that we offer.

-We offer basic rifle handling training as part of the course and, depending how prepared you are, you could attain an Advanced Rifle Handling (ARH) qualification.
+We offer basic rifle handling training as part of the course and, depending on how prepared you are, you could attain an Advanced Rifle Handling (ARH) qualification.

-Be prepared to undergo the FGASA ARH qualification.
 Please note we offer limited training as part of the course, hence any rifle training you can do beforehand, will go a long way in giving you confidence with the rifle.